hhf112/cft/README.md

 2. running `cft <filename of a .cpp without extension>` anywhere in your terminal:
     1. builds a binary with the same name
+    2. copies the built binary to a convinient location for windows interface. (optional)
-    2. runs the tests if `input.txt`, `out.txt`exist and are not empty.
+    2. runs the tests if `input.txt`, `out.txt` exist and are not empty.
+    3. generates a log of tests in `report.txt` which compares outputs and test number.

 ## Installation